Question E 2 - Natural Resources On Or Near Project Site - Full EAF (Part 1)

 Check with local sources of information as well.
 Consult with any local conservation advisory councils (CAC), Environmental Management Councils (EMC), or other environmental organizations such as bird clubs or sportsmen organizations that may have information on wildlife species found in the area.
 Check local comprehensive plans, open space plans, or local biodiversity inventories that may exist.

 If any significant natural communities exist on the project site, answer 'yes' and all sub-questions.
 If none exist, then move to Question E.2.o.

 i.
 Describe any significant natural communities at or near the project site, including the location on the site (or distance from the site) of each natural community or habitat.
 If the significant natural community is reported at the location, by the Environmental Resource Mapper or by NY Natural Heritage, also include the name of the community type, provided by that source.
-The report from NY Natural Heritage will also list what characteristics about the natural community makes it significant, and the NY Natural Heritage Conservation Guides will provide a description of the community type and its typical vegetation.
+The report from NY Natural Heritage will also list what characteristics about the natural community makes it significant, and the NY Natural Heritage Conservation Guides (link leaves DEC website) will provide a description of the community type and its typical vegetation.
 A map showing the location of the significant natural community on the site is recommended to supplement this description.
 Depending on the type and significance of the natural community found, the reviewing agency may require additional inventories and field studies to determine whether potential adverse impacts may occur.